PriyanshuRaj0019/Book-Rating-Prediction/README.md

 reports/figures/roc_curve.png
 ```

+---

-### 10. Model Persistence
+# 💾 10.
+Model Persistence

-The final model and fitted preprocessing pipeline are saved together as an inference bundle.
+The trained model and preprocessing pipeline are packaged together into an inference bundle.

-Output files:
+This ensures that the same preprocessing logic used during training can be reproduced during inference.

+### Artifacts

 ```text
 models/inference_bundle.joblib